lukes3315/mapillary_fusion/README.md

 Enter user password :
 ```

-After having running this you should be seeing Mapillary's processing and uploading engines to some work:<br/>
+After having running this you should be seeing Mapillary's processing and uploading engines do some work:<br/>
 ```
 Sub process finished
 Running import_meta_data_process for 15 images, skipping 65 images.